EASS-HIT-PART-A-2024-CLASS-V/todo-list/README.md

 ## Overview

 This backend service is designed to manage a TODO list, allowing users to add tasks, retrieve a single task, or get the full list of tasks.
-It's built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python 3.7+.
+It's built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python.

 ## Features